 Other Factors To Consider

 The rate at which the body flushes the Ketamine varies greatly from person to person.
-This deviation heavily impacts the likelihood of passing or failing a Ketamine drug test.
 Influential factors include dosage, frequency of use, health, metabolism, genetics, lifestyle, and age.

 In general, younger, more active individuals will process Ketamine and other drugs more quickly.
 These types of people have a higher metabolism, which is conducive to breaking down the Ketamine before it is expelled.
 Similarly, people that use small and less frequent doses of Ketamine are less likely to test positive.

 Whether a laboratory detects Ketamine can also depend on the parameters that have been set.
-While the cut-off level is information that sample donors are not privy to, a higher number improves the likelihood of passing the test.
 Some toxicology labs currently set the Ketamine limit at thirty nanograms per milliliter.

 If you think you might fail a Ketamine urine test, you can always purchase a homemade kit to make sure.
 The strips come with a 99 percent reliability rating and a cut-off of 1,000 nanograms per milliliter.
 You will know the result of your test in five minutes or less.

 People that use Ketamine may opt for a detox instead.
 The best way to detox is to abstain from all drugs, perform vigorous exercise, and eat healthily.
 A full body detox kit can complement the hard work you are doing with herbal supplements designed to flush unwanted toxins out of the system.

 Most people opt for synthetic urine products to replace the real pee sample.
-Quick Fix Plus and UPass are two of the industry leaders, and they boast passing rates of 99.9 percent and 90+ percent, respectively.
+Quick Fix Plus and UPass are two of the industry leaders.
 Their products are easily mistakable for real pee, as the liquid mimics every aspect, including the pH levels and the proteins.

 Perhaps, one of the best options is to abstain from using Ketamine in the time leading up to the urine test.
 Ketamine has a relatively short life span, which means it will flush out of your system rapidly.